AlaskaAirlines/WC-Generator/README.md

 ### Minimum Node version

-The WC-Generator requires a minimum install of Node.js `12.0.0`.
-Recommended install version of `14.0.0`.
+The WC-Generator requires a minimum install of Node.js `14.17.0`.

 Be sure to check out our [getting started](https://auro.alaskaair.com/aurolabs/minors) page for helpful tips when starting a new project.